bitloops/bitloops-language/README.md

-The Bitloops Language is the first programming language that aims to address these issues by making it much easier to adopt important software engineering principles and patterns such as Domain Driven Design and Behavior Driven Development, without requiring many years of experience to do so successfully.
+The Bitloops Language is the first programming language that aims to address these issues by making it much easier to adopt important software engineering principles and patterns such as [Domain-Driven Design](https://bitloops.com/docs/bitloops-language/learning/domain-driven-design) and Behavior-Driven Development, without requiring many years of experience to do so successfully.
 As a result, the work of senior engineers can be further leveraged and the contributions of junior engineers significantly boosted.

-## Language Goals
+## 🥅 Language Goals

+Every software engineer has a common goal: we want to write better code and build better software, and we want to do this faster!

+However, this can only be achieved with significant and continuous dedication, learning and experience, which takes a lot of time.
+Bitloops wants to significantly reduce the time it takes a developer to start building high-quality software, and we have built the Bitloops Language that already incorporates many of the software development best practices and design methodologies.

+Ultimately, Bitloops' goals are to:

+* Increase significantly developer productivity, not only at the start of a project, but for the entire duration of a project!
-* Reduce the learning curve needed to build and maintain great software using DDD and BDD, allowing many more software developers around the world to adopt these important principles
+* Reduce the learning curve (specifically of DDD, BDD and Layered/Hexagonal Architecture) needed to build and maintain great software
+* Empower many more software developers around the world to learn and adopt these important principles and best practices
-* Allow organizations to have to rely less on developer discipline and more in a structured process
+* Reduce the need to depend on developer discipline through a more structured process in the code development process
 * Make testing a more integral, collaborative, useful, and fun process
 * Put the focus on the domain and automate everything else as much as possible
-* Make domain logic timeless, platform & (target) language independent
+* Make domain logic timeless as well as platform & language independent
 * Eliminate the need for boilerplate code
+* Reduce the time and cost to build new features and products
-* Allow software engineers to postpone the need for a microservices architecture until it is needed strictly from a infrastructure perspective to better manage computing resources and if eventually it is needed to be able to do so within hours and not months or years.
+* Empower software engineers to postpone the need for a microservices architecture until it is strictly needed from a infrastructure perspective to better manage computing and engineering resources (reduce intial costs! 💰💰💰)
+* Allow systems to be converted from a modular monolith to a microservices architecture in hours, not months or years
-* Allow for the reuse of existing packages writen in the target language
+* Enable the reuse of existing packages writen in any language
-* As a result of the above, significantly increase developer productivity

 The Bitloops Language aims to define and retain a simplistic syntax that will be as close to human language and business logic as possible that will become timeless, helping adopt and use a ubiquitous language within each module or bounded context.

 Making the Bitloops Language a transpiled language was a core decision to achieve exactly this.
 By allowing oraganisations to write their business logic in a timeless language that can be transpiled to powerful but also changing target languages without burdening the users of the Bitloops Language with this task.
 The Bitloops Language will make sure it transpiles to optimized code of relevant, up-to-date, and right-for-the-task languages.

-## Project status
+## 📌 Project status

 The Bitloops Language is currently in early stages.
 Its transpiler has been created as a proof of concept and is not meant to cover the full range of developer creative code writing at this stage.